JavaScript SDK Reference

 • Funding sources the buyer has opted to see

 As a result, each buyer sees a unique combination of buttons.
 Pay Later offers differ by country and have different buttons.
-To prevent certain buttons from showing up, see Disable funding in the JavaScript SDK reference.
+To prevent certain buttons from showing up, see Disable fundingarrow-up-right in the JavaScript SDK reference.

 Color